-Abstract: Critics of the Zitterbewegung model often ask what predictions come out of the model.
-The answer to this question is quite simple: in order to gain credibility, the model would need to explain the anomalous magnetic moment as measured in, for example, the Harvard single-electron cyclotron experiments .
-If it could do this, then it should be recognized as a valid and alternative interpretation of quantum mechanics.
+Abstract: Critics of the Zitterbewegung interpretation of quantum mechanics often ask what predictions come out of the model.
+The answer to this question must be modest: the model does not yield anything new or explain something that had hitherto remained unexplained.
+The Zitterbewegung interpretation just comes across as being more logical and consistent because it provides a realist interpretation of what the wavefunction actually is.
+However, in order to gain some basic credibility, zbw theorists should do more of an effort to show how the model explains standard results obtained by mainstream research.
+It should, for example, explain the anomalous magnetic moment as measured in single-electron cyclotron experiments.
+If it could do so in a convincing way, then it should be recognized as a valid and alternative interpretation of quantum mechanics.

 This paper explores the geometry of the zbw model in very much detail and argues it can be done.
-In this paper, we do the calculations assuming the naked zbw charge has zero rest mass, and we find an anomalous magnetic moment that's off by a factor of the order of $1/\alpha$ .
-This is quite encouraging because the model has a flexible assumption (the rest mass of the naked zbw charge may have some value close to zero rather than exactly zero) which can be further tuned.
+In this paper, we do the calculations assuming the naked zbw charge has zero rest mass, and we find an anomalous magnetic moment that's off by a factor equal to $4/\pi \approx 1.27$ only.
+This is quite encouraging because we've used approximative formulas to calculate volumes.
+In addition, the model has a flexible assumption (the rest mass of the naked zbw charge may have some value close to zero rather than exactly zero) which we haven't exploited yet.